YofaGh/MangaScraper/README.md

 > - if the "last_downloaded_chapter" is null, all of the chapters will be added to the download list.
 > - if the "last_downloaded_chapter" has valid value, do_file.py will automatically add the chapters after "last_downloaded_chapter" to the download list.
 > - and if the "last_downloaded_chapter" is equal to "pass", only the download list which user filled will be downloaded.

+## Download a Doujin by It's Code
+> You can download a doujin from an implemented module just by entering its code.
+> Note: Doujins are still in development.

 ## Image merger
 > You can merge all chapters of a manga, a single chapter or any folder that has images in it.